NEFSC/READ-SSB-LEE-On-the-servers/README.md

 4. Restart R. (Session--> Restart R).
 Not sure if this is strictly necessary.

-5. Try to clone something from github that a private repository.
-You can do this by going to File--> New Project-->Version Control-->Git.
-This may prompt you for a username.
-Type in your username.
-It will prompt you for a password.
-Type in your *Personal Access Token* from the previous section.
+5. Clone a private repository from github.
+You can do this by going to:
+    1. File--> New Project-->Version Control-->Git.
+    2. Copy and paste in the url of a private repository, give it a directory name, and fill in the directory where it should reside, and click okay.
+    3. At the username prompt, type in your username.
+    4.  ***At the password prompt, type in your Personal Access Token from the previous section***.
 This should be be saved permanently, so the next time you need to pull or push, you should not be asked for a password.

+This process was tested and functional on Jan 11, 2022 on neptune.

 If this doesn't work, try the following: